DFE-Digital/get-into-teaching-app/app/views/content/support-for-early-career-teachers.md

 ### Your training programme

 Your school will choose how to deliver your training based on the early career framework (ECF).
-This may include using Department for Education (DfE) accredited or funded resources.
 They may:

-* use a DfE-funded training provider
+* use a Department for Education (DfE) funded training provider
-* use DfE-accredited materials
+* use DfE accredited materials
 * design and deliver their own training

 This could be through face to face learning or using online materials.